klieth/klieth.github.io/_posts/2014-05-08-arm-kernel.markdown

 	- *Stack pointer*: This is a special register, denoted by `sp`, that keeps track of the most recently allocated location on the stack.
 Therefore, it points to the address of the *bottom* of the stack.
 	- *Link register*: When jumping to a subroutine or function, this register will hold the address that the program jumped from so that it is easy to return there.
 	- *Program counter*: This register holds the memory location of the currently executing command.
 Changing this register will jump to a different part of the program.
 Typically, however, it's safer to use a branch instruction such as `b` or `bl` to safely control the change.
+- *Text section*: The part of the assembly code that contains executable instructions.
+It's denoted by the `.text` directive in my code.

 ## The Starting Point## {#start}
 I had no clue where to start, so I poked around on Google for a while.
 I got an idea of where to start from a blog called Syngpolyma I found documenting a similar process to what I hope to acheive, but using almost entirely compiled C code.
 This wasn't good enough for me as I really wanted to understand what's going on at a deeper level, so I'm starting off today with the same process I found in the blog, but with everything written directly in ARM assembly.